eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 ### Customization and Comfort

 The power strap sets itself apart by being able to adapt to your unique needs.
 In today's market, there are many different types of power straps, each with their own unique shape, features, and construction.
-Each of these mdoels are geared towards a particular skier and the needs that they need filled.
-This allows for fine tuning to be done to the boot by bootfitters around the world, whether you prefer a snug race-like boot setup or a relaxed fit for leisurely blue-bird days, power straps allow you to fine-tune the fit.
+Each of these models are geared towards a particular skier and the needs that they need filled.
+This allows for fine tuning to be done to the boot by boot-fitters around the world, whether you prefer a snug race-like boot setup or a relaxed fit for leisurely blue-bird days, power straps allow you to fine-tune the fit.

 The fit is important to any piece of gear but a power strap can help reduce overall movement in the feet to feel comfortable all the way to the last run.
 By eliminating pressure points and unnecessary movement, the power strap keep your foot where it needs to be throughout the turn to help provide the best feedback from the skis and the boots.

 ### Types

 **Static**
 This is the traditional view of what people think of when they hear 'power strap'.
 Static straps are as their name suggests, they do not stretch or deform under force or tension.
-Many years ago, these types of straps were reknown for giving sore shins, nicknamed "shin bang", at the end of a long day but have stuck around for a multitude of reasons.
+Many years ago, these types of straps were renown for giving sore shins, nicknamed "shin bang", at the end of a long day but have stuck around for a multitude of reasons.
 The biggest being that a static strap is the best way to unlock performance because of the direct transfer of energy into the cuff.

 ![Atomic static velcro strap.](/assets/img/atomic-static-velcro-strap.jpeg) *Photo: Atomic static velcro strap.*